-The landslide is still active, albeit at a slow, creeping rate of movement.
-Instrumentation installed in March 2018 initially measured slow movements near the highway at about 13 m to 14 m depth and has now, as of 2022, identified movement zones in all inclinometers, including those further downslope from the highway.
-Asphalt milling and patching (latest in 2020) is still required about every three to four years to maintain the roadway at the north end of the site where it crosses the landslide scarp.
+The landslide is still active and moving at a very slow rate.
+Instrumentation installed in March 2018 initially measured slow movements near the highway at about 13 m to 14 m depth and has now, as of 2022, identified movement zones in all inclinometers, including those further downslope from the highway, except for SI18-34.
+Asphalt milling and patching (latest in 2022) is still required about every three to four years to maintain the roadway at the north end of the site where it crosses the landslide scarp.
 Milling may be required in the next couple of years to reduce the humps that will likely form at the north end of the site.
-The highway was recently patched and not all of the cracks have reflected through yet.
-For those that have, differential over the cracks was not observed.
+The highway was patched in 2022 and a few more of the cracks have reflected through since, with minor vertical displacement.

 The instrumentation installed in early 2018 has revealed ongoing creep movement which is impacting the highway surface.
-However, given the large size of the landslide and slow movement rate, periodic patching of the asphalt at each flank appears to be the most cost-effective method of dealing with the landslide movements.
+Based on Dwg, No. 32121-SH006-1-2, attached, it appears that the large-scale landslide is toeing out near the top of the toe berm.
+Given the large size of the landslide and slow movement rate, periodic patching of the asphalt at each flank appears to be the most cost-effective method of dealing with the landslide movements.
 However, continued monitoring of the site (visual and instrumentation) is recommended to manage the risks.